LogtalkDotOrg/logtalk3/manuals/sources/tutorial/attributes.rst

 We want to define a set of predicates to handle dynamic object attributes.
-We need public predicates to set, get, and delete attributes, and a private dynamic predicate to store the attributes values.
+We need public predicates to set, get, and delete attributes, and a private dynamic predicate to store the attribute values.
 Let us name these predicates ``set_attribute/2`` and ``get_attribute/2``, for getting and setting an attribute value, ``del_attribute/2`` and ``del_attributes/2``, for deleting attributes,